 Harmonizing the three elements

-It is very important to understand that to get perfect exposure, all these three elements have to work together in harmony.
+It is very important to understand that to get perfect exposure, and all these three elements have to work together in harmony.
 They combine to create an exposure value (EV).
 This means that you can’t always manipulate one setting without having a direct impact on one or both of the other elements of the exposure triangle.

 Key tips that will help you out

-• If you want to capture movement with faster shutter speeds, make use of higher ISO and/or wider apertures.
+• If you want to capture movement with faster shutter speeds, make use of higher ISO and wider apertures.

-• If you want to get sharp photos and prevent motion blur then adjust your shutter speed to a minimum 1 with a doubled focal length for full frame sensor and 1 with a 1.5 times focal length for a crop sensor.
+• If you want to get sharp photos and prevent motion blur, then adjust your shutter speed to a minimum 1 with a doubled focal length for the full-frame sensor and 1 with a 1.5 times focal length for a crop sensor.

 If you follow the rules stated above, trust me, you can master exposure setting.
 From how to measure them and what their functions are to how they interact, you will understand everything if you arm yourself with this information.

 It will better equip you to manipulate your results’ exposure and lead to a more artistic presentation of the depth of field, motion, and digital noise.
 Yes, at first, it will look like a lot, remember, but don’t let this demotivate you as it takes time to become a champion at this, but once you are done, it will be all worthwhile.